QuTech-Delft/OpenQL/doc/configuration_specification_cc.md

-# Specifying OPENQL configuration for CC backend
+# OPENQL configuration file for CC backend
+Version: 20190507 Draft

 This document describes the JSON configuration file format for OpenQL in conjunction with the CC backend

-## Backend independent parameters
+## Standard OpenQL features
+### Standard parameters
 This section describes parameters that are independent of the OpenQL backend used and should therefore be compatible with other backends.